![]() |

 The date and time will be posted to SYSOUT in a variety of formats.

 Click on this link to view the sub-routine in the program that does the Get System Date and Post to SYSOUT.
-This will be displayed in a separate window.
+To return to this point use the browser's "back" function.

 Click on this link to view the sub-routine in the program that does the Get System Date and Time.
-This will be displayed in a separate window.
+To return to this point use the browser's "back" function.

 This sub-routine will convert text strings of mixed case to all upper or lower case.
 A "before and after" snapshot of the text strings will be posted to SYSOUT.